MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticDeviceStartupProcess.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsDeviceStartupProcess>`: The user experience analytics device startup process details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceStartupProcess>`: The user experience analytics device startup process details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ManagedDeviceId <String>]`: The user experience analytics device id.
   - `[ProcessName <String>]`: User experience analytics device startup process name.
   - `[ProductName <String>]`: The user experience analytics device startup process product name.
   - `[Publisher <String>]`: The User experience analytics device startup process publisher.
   - `[StartupImpactInMS <Int32?>]`: User experience analytics device startup process impact in milliseconds.

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema